PatrickFis/Azure-Study-Notes/Azure Developer/Azure Blob Storage.md

   - Objects can be uploaded into folders inside the blob service
 - There are various ways to access objects stored inside a container
   - If you're logged in to Azure you can simply download the resource through the portal
-  - It can be accessed via the unique URL given by the container (the URL will container details like the name of the storage account [just a subdomain off windows.net], the name of the service [blob.core.windows.net], the name of the container, and then the name of the object).
+  - It can be accessed via the unique URL given by the container (the URL will contain details like the name of the storage account [just a subdomain off windows.net], the name of the service [blob.core.windows.net], the name of the container, and then the name of the object).
 By default this will give a 404 not found if accessed anonymously.
 To allow anonymous access you can change the access level of the container (to private [no anonymouse access], blob [read access to blobs in the container], or container [read access for containers and blobs]).

 ## Shared Access Signatures